deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

     C_CH3 = Site(isotope="13C", isotropic_chemical_shift=18)
     C_CH2 = Site(isotope="13C", isotropic_chemical_shift=58)

-We will use these sites along with coupling objects to create our isotopomers.
+We will use these sites along with coupling objects to create each of the isotopomers.

 Isotopomer 1
 ''''''''''''

-Now, let's define the couplings and build the spin system for the most abundant isotopomer pictured below.
-Each number next to an atom corresponds to that atom's index in the sites list.
+Let's start with defining the couplings and building the spin system for the most abundant isotopomer pictured below.
+The number next to each atom will correspond to that atom's index in the isotopomer's sites list.

 .. figure:: ../_static/iso1.*
     :width: 200